dojo/framework/src/routing/README.md

 ##### Memory History

-The `MemoryHistory` should not be used in production applications, but is useful for testing routing.
+The `MemoryHistory` does not rely on any browser API, but keeps its own internal path state.
+It should not be used in production applications, but is useful for testing routing.

 ```ts
 import { Router } from '@dojo/routing/Router';